ietf-wg-cellar/ebml-specification/specification.markdown

 Element Data Type:   Date

     Endianness:     None
-    Length:         A Date Element MUST be either 0 octets or 8 octets in length.
-A Date Element with a zero-octet length represents 2001-01-01T00:00:00.000000000 UTC.
+    Length:         A Date Element MUST declare a length of either 0 octets or 8 octets.
+A Date Element with a zero-octet length represents a timestamp of 2001-01-01T00:00:00.000000000 UTC.
     Definition:     The Date Element MUST contain a Signed Integer that expresses a point in time referenced in nanoseconds from the precise beginning of the third millennium